Ronaldo-V/RVPT-website/README.md

 Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 The live link can be found here -

 ## CREDIT
-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

-### Images:
+### Media:
+- I have used the Eatwell Guide image from the NHS (https://www.nhs.uk/live-well/eat-well/food-guidelines-and-food-labels/the-eatwell-guide/) on my Nutritions page.
-- All images used are primary sources (my own)
-- I received permission to use photos of others
+- All other images used are primary sources (my own) with permission received to use photos of clients should they be in them.

-### Links used for text content only:
+### Content:

-#### Links used for Workout Info:
+#### Workout Info:

 Weightlifting:
 - https://personaltouchfitness.co.uk/healthy-advice/physical-wellbeing/muscular-endurance/#:~:text=Muscular%20endurance%20is%20the%20ability,of%20repetitions%20you%20could%20complete